Q: What is Buddha Dharma University?

 A: To help keep our tuition costs low, we use free resources as often as possible.
 Where that is not possible, we provide links to Internet sources such as Amazon, Barnes & Noble, or other online sellers of books.
 Please budget for at least $20 for textbooks for each course.

-Q: Does Buddha Dharma University have a code of conduct that students are expect to follow?
+Q: Does Buddha Dharma University have a code of conduct that students are expected to follow?

 A: Yes.
 It can be found here.